 When occlusal forces exceed the adaptive capacity of periodontium it known as “trauma from occlusion”.
 During chewing when the upper and lower teeth close in harmony, it known as occlusion or occlusal balance.
-In cases of infection or trauma; the occlusion also gets hampered and the relation of upper and lower teeth may change.
+In cases of infection or trauma; the occlusion also gets hampered leading to blood in saliva.
 Therefore this leads to a change in the occlusion or causes an occlusal imbalance.
 The traumatic occlusion a result of an injury caused by occlusal imbalance.

 Naturally, your teeth should fit easily inside your mouth without any crowding or spacing concerns.
 Your teeth should not be severely tight or twisted.
 Your upper jaw points should slightly overlap with your lower jaw points so that the pointed ridges of your upper molars fit into the grooves of your opposite molars on the lower.
 Changes in alignment of your typical occlusion known as Occlusal Imbalance or Malocclusion.